Ward Hill Lamon: Lamon as Lincoln's biographer

-Lamon after Lincoln's death
+According to Lamon, three days before he was shot, Lincoln related a dream in which he wandered the White House searching for the source of mournful sounds:

+However, Lincoln later told Lamon that "In this dream it was not me, but some other fellow, that was killed.
+It seems that this ghostly assassin tried his hand on someone else."
+Although perpetuated by various authors, historians Don E. Fehrenbacher and Virginia Fehrenbacher have cited internal inconsistencies and external evidence regarding Lamon's account that lead them to question its veracity.
+Lamon stated that the incident had occurred only a few days prior to the assassination, yet within Lincoln's monologue he related at one point that the dream occurred "the other night" and also "about ten days ago."
+The Fehrenbachers also note that although Lincoln stated in the account that on the night of the dream he "had been up waiting for important dispatches from the front," during the period of March 24 to April 9, he in fact had been at the front, rather than in the White House.
+In addition, there was no contemporaneous account of the dream following the assassination.
+No one mentioned it in the voluminous writings of the period, not Mary Lincoln, Lamon, anyone else at the supposed telling of the dream, or anyone to whom those who heard it may have relayed it.

+Later life and death

 Lamon had tendered his resignation as Marshal of the District of Columbia in June 1865.
 In April 1866, Lamon purchased the funeral rail car that transported Lincoln's remains to Springfield, Illinois.
 The price he paid for the rail car was a little less than $10,000.
 He was offered the cabinet position of Postmaster General but declined.
 He formed his law partnership with Jeremiah Black (referenced above), and the law practice dissolved in 1879 due to the poor reception of The Life of Lincoln ghostwritten by Black's son Chauncey.
 In 1879, Lamon and his wife Sally moved to Boulder, Colorado, and later to Denver where he formed a friendship with poet Eugene Field.
 The ill health of both Lamon and Sally caused them to return to Washington in 1886, and in 1889, they traveled to Europe for the spas and subsequently Sally died in Brussels in 1892.